 With an octave jump from the center G2 to the lowest side note, G3, these variations provide a strong bass foundation to the scale.

 Mysterious, meditative, and compelling.
 The first 8 note variation can also be described as a hexatonic “Celtic Minor” because it leaves out the suspenseful 6th note of the minor scale.
-This particularly variation also plays flawlessly with D minor scales, which are among the most popular Handpans made.
+This particular variation also plays flawlessly with D minor scales, which are among the most popular Handpans made.
 These scales also play well with F major, F Mixolydian and G Dorian.

 If you have another variation in mind, please contact us and we will explore if it can also be built.